Critical Gaussian multiplicative chaos: Convergence of the derivative martingale: Acknowledgments

-The authors wish to thank J. Barral, J.P.
-Bouchaud, K. Gawedzki, I. R. Klebanov, I. K. Kostov and O. Zindy for fruitful discussions and comments that have led to the final version of this manuscript.
+The authors wish to thank J.~Barral, J.~P.~Bouchaud, K.~Gawedzki, I.~R.~Klebanov, I.~K.~Kostov and O.~Zindy for fruitful discussions and comments that have led to the final version of this manuscript.
+The authors also wish to thank the anonymous referee for useful comments to improve the presentation of the paper.